NYCAN-TECH/NYCAN-TECH/README.md

-- 👋 Hi, I’m @NYCAN-TECH
+- 👋 Hi, I’m @NYCAN
-- 👀 I’m interested in ...TECH
+- 👀 I’m interested in ...building
-- 🌱 I’m currently learning ...Software engineering
-- 💞️ I’m looking to collaborate on Python and software related projects
-- 📫 How to reach me ...charleschidi20@gmail.com
+- 📫 How to reach me ...Nycanweb3@gmail.com

 <!---
 NYCAN-TECH/NYCAN-TECH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.